 I guarantee you will be depleted, and you will not be effective in your workings.
 Then what is left?
 You will not be around to care for anyone, much less yourself.
 To perform well, you need to be well.
 Self-care is essential to the practice of Magick.
-You need to eat healthfully, get enough rest, take a break now and again, and exercise daily.
-Alone time is critical in knowing you and replenishing your stressed out mind.
-Take time for you and make sure you are healthy both mentally and physically.
+You need to eat healthfully, get enough rest, drink healthy tea, take a break, and exercise daily.
+Alone time is critical in knowing you and replenishing your stressed-out mind.
+Take time for you and make sure you are healthy – mentally, emotionally, and physically.
+Or Mind, body & spirit.

 I know I could say so much more, but I think this is enough for now.
 I hope you find my words and experience helpful!
 If you need more guidance, I am always available.
-You can join me in my Kitchen Witch 101 eCourse for a more comprehensive look at following the Spiritual and Magickal path of a Kitchen Witch!
-OR Feel free to CONTACT ME, is you have questions or need direction/clarification on anything.
+Feel free to CONTACT ME if you have questions or need direction/clarification on anything.